yawhide/Lol-personal-counters/README.md

 ## Setting up the technology
 1. Install golang by following these steps exaclty on the [golang website](https://golang.org/doc/install)
-2. Ensure you have $GOPATH environment variable and that you can run `go` from the command line
+2. Ensure you have $GOPATH environment variable and that you can run `go` and `go get` from the command line
-3. clone the git repo `https://github.com/yawhide/Lol-personal-counters.git` and ensure you are on the `master` branch
+3. clone the git repo by running `git clone https://github.com/yawhide/Lol-personal-counters.git %GOPATH/src/github.com/yawhide/Lol-personal-counters` (must be inside the `%GOPATH/src/github.com/yawhide/Lol-personal-counters` directory) and ensure you are on the `Riot2016Submission` branch
 4. Install postgres 9.5
     - Please leave the port on 5432
     - On windows you can go easy mode by downloading this [installer](http://www.enterprisedb.com/products-services-training/pgdownload#windows), ensure you choose v9.5